 REGISTRATIONS NOW OPEN

-priority will be given to currently practising medical practitioners and emergency department health professionals within the region.
+This workshop is suitable for Medical practitioners, GP’s, ED Doctors and ED/Theatre Nurses.
+Priority will be given to currently practising medical practitioners within the region.

 This workshop has accreditation with The Royal Australian College of General Practitioners (RACGP) and the Australian College of Rural and Remote Medicine (ACRRM) for continuing professional development points/hours and is approved for the Rural Procedural Grants Program.
 We do ask participants to contact their relevant college to ascertain your eligibility for the grant prior to attending.

 You will receive an email link for payment in an event confirmation email.
 Payment is required within 10 days of receiving the email.
 If full payment is not received within 10 days, your place will be offered to another delegate.

 Applicants who give notice of cancellation of four (4) weeks or more will receive a full refund of the course fee.

 Applicants who withdraw from the course 14 days prior will receive a 50% refund of the course fee.

 Applicants who fail to attend a course or who withdraw from the course less than 14 days of the course date will be considered on an individual case basis.

 The Privacy Act 2014 provides that before your personal contact details can be published or made available to major sponsors, exhibitors and other parties directly related to this workshop, you must give your consent.
 If you do not consent to your contact details being provided to the above mentioned parties, please contact the CPD Team at [email protected]